Leyren/Soulstone-Survivors-Tweaks-And-Cheats/README.md

 You should now have a `BepInEx/plugins` folder.
 Drop the `SoulstoneTweaks.dll` in there and you're good to go.
 After starting the game again, a config file will be created under `BepInex/configs/SoulstoneTweaks.cfg`.

+If you prefer building it yourself from the source code, just download the source, and run `dotnet build` (assuming you have .NET installed).
+The DLL should then be located in `bin/Debug/net6.0` (version number might differ).

 # Configuration & Features

 NOTE: Configs do not get applied while the game is running, changing the config requires a restart!